 What are the guidelines for health screenings?

 Student Health follows the Centers for Disease Control and Prevention guidelines which state that all young adults should receive STI screening, skin cancer screening, blood pressure screening, depression screening, oral health screening, and tobacco use screening annually, and diabetes and heart disease screening as needed.
-Young adults should receive counseling on healthy diets and physical activity.
+Young adults should also receive counseling on healthy diets and physical activity.

 What care do we offer to people approaching graduation?